Wu Xin: The Monster Killer: Synopsis

 Wu Xin is hired by a business man to inspect a villa inn he is interested in buying.
 The inn is rumored to be haunted because the guest are never seen again once they stay there.
 When Wu Xin and Yue Ya arrives at the inn, they find the terms of the inn sale is a bit weird as the current owners are to stay at the inn.
-The current owner Mr. Yu Xiao Zhu clams he needs the money to treat his wife's illness.
+The current owner Mr. Yu Xiao Zhu claims he needs the money to treat his wife's illness.
 Soon strange things start happening as people staying at the inn disappears and Yue Ya becomes the target of a serpent spirit.
 The truth is soon unfolded when Mrs. Yu shows herself in order to protect Yue Ya.